-This is the website of your E-scouts in English and American Studies.
-We would like to welcome you to our Department of English and American Studies and wish you a pleasant start into the summer semester 2021.
+This is the website of your e-scout in English and American Studies.
+I would like to welcome you to the Department of English and American Studies and wish you a pleasant start into the summer semester 2021.

-We are two advanced students of English and American studies and are here to guide you through your online learning.
+I am an advanced student of English and American studies and are here to guide you through your online learning.
 Due to COVID-19, things will be different this semester but don’t worry, we are here to help!

 In order to know what courses you need for your studies, you need to check your Prüfungsordnung.
 The Prüfungsordnung is a document with all the important information for your entire studies.
 It lists all the modules and courses you need to take, in which semester they are recommended, what type of examination the courses require and much more.

 Depending on your studies, there is a different Prüfungsordnung.
 Students for Lehramt Englisch, need to look at the LAPO Englisch.
 Lehramt Gymnasium, Realschule, Grund- and Mittelschule are all included within these documents, please pay attention to your school type as the courses vary.